Sarah Jessica Parker: 1998–2004: Sex and the City

 The script for the HBO dramedy series Sex and the City was sent to Parker.
 Set in New York City and based on Candace Bushnell's 1997 book of the same name, the show follows the lives of a group of four women—three in their mid-thirties and one in her forties—who, despite their different natures and ever-changing sex lives, remain inseparable and confide in each other.
-Its creator Darren Star wanted her for the project, and despite some doubts about being cast in a long-term television series, Parker agreed to star.
+Creator Darren Star wanted her for the project, and despite some doubts about being cast in a long-term television series, she agreed to star.
 Her role was that of Carrie Bradshaw, the narrator and main protagonist, with each episode structured around her train of thought while writing her weekly column "Sex and the City" for the fictitious paper, the New York Star.
-Response towards her performance was positive during the show's run and in the years immediately thereafter.
-Her character was widely popular during the airing of the series and was later recognized as one of the greatest female characters in American television.
-In 2009, The Guardian named Bradshaw as an icon of the decade, saying "Carrie Bradshaw did as much to shift the culture around certain women's issues as real-life female groundbreakers."
-Parker received two Emmy Awards, three Screen Actors Guild Awards, and four Golden Globe Awards for her performance.
+The positive response to her performance during the show's run continued in the years immediately afterward.
+Bradshaw was widely popular during the run and later included in lists of the greatest female characters in American television history.
+In 2009, The Guardian named Bradshaw an icon of the decade: "Carrie Bradshaw did as much to shift the culture around certain women's issues as real-life female groundbreakers."
+She received two Emmy Awards, three Screen Actors Guild Awards, and four Golden Globe Awards for her performance.